-Eitan P. Fishbane is assistant professor in the Department of Jewish Thought of The Jewish Theological Seminary, where he teaches courses in the literature and history of Jewish mysticism, from medieval Kabbalah to modern Hasidism.
+Eitan P. Fishbane is associate professor in the Department of Jewish Thought of The Jewish Theological Seminary, where he teaches courses in the literature and history of Jewish mysticism, from medieval Kabbalah to modern Hasidism.

 Professor Fishbane's research focuses on the nature of mystical experience, theories of selfhood in kabbalistic thought, and the intersection of literature and religion in the study of mysticism.
 His first book, As Light Before Dawn: The Inner World of a Medieval Kabbalist, was published in June 2009 by Stanford University Press to great acclaim.
 Leading Zohar scholar, Professor Daniel Matt, has called As Light Before Dawn "a dazzling, erudite analysis" and "a superb work of scholarship"; Professor Bernard McGinn, a preeminent scholar of Christian mysticism at the University of Chicago, has hailed the book as "a major contribution both to the study of Jewish mysticism and to the wider world of comparative mystical research."